 Our lawyers have long believed that professional expert witnesses’ financial information, including their tax returns, may be discoverable and admissible for the purpose of showing potential bias.
-Yesterday, the Alaska Supreme Court joined the list of jurisdictions that agree with us.
+Yesterday, the Alaska Supreme Court joined the list of jurisdictions, including now Maryland, that agree with us.

 The Alaska Supreme Court found that there might be a “plausible argument that the witness generates such a significant portion of his or her income from a particular side or particularly attorney that the expert’s impartiality can reasonably be questioned” making this information discoverable and admissible (emphasis added with joy).

 The problem I have is that there are a number of doctors who are “Med Mutual doctors” or “State Farm doctors,” the folks that these insurance companies turn to when they need a doctor who is willing to go out on a limb to take a tough position.
 I do not believe I am being a cynic.
 This is just reality.
 To be willing to take this quantum leap from objective doctor to advocate doctor, these experts usually want to be well compensated.
 To be fair, this happens to some plaintiffs’ experts too, but I think this happens to a lesser extent.
 If for no other reason than the insurance companies have more of a market share than individual plaintiffs’ lawyers, increasing their leverage over experts.
 Our law firm has never called an expert to testify at trial who was personally financially beholden to us – insurance companies do it all of the time.
 (If I’m wrong about this, defense lawyers should join hands with me on this issue.)